Frequently Asked Questions: Advocating for Transgender & Non-Binary Students

 Delegate Marcus Simon’s HB 145 and Senator Jennifer Boysko’s SB 161 are identical bills that codify protections for transgender and non-binary students in Virginia public schools.
-The bills instruct the Virginia Department of Education (VDOE) to draft a model policy on the treatment of transgender (trans) and non-binary youth in schools by the end of 2020.
+The bills instruct the Virginia Department of Education (VDOE) to draft Model Policies for the Treatment of Transgender Students in Virginia’s Public Schools.
 School Boards then have until the start of the 2021-2022 school year to adopt policies consistent with, or even more comprehensive than, the VDOE model policy.

 School districts’ model policies must cover the following areas that schools will address:

 - Maintenance of a safe and supportive learning environment free from discrimination and harassment for all students;